Would you like to address us a complaint?

-If sufficient contact information has been provided, the complainant(s) will receive, within 7 working days of the complaint, a notice of receipt for such complaint.
-This notification may include requests for further information, as necessary.
+If sufficient contact information has been provided, the complainant(s) will receive, within 7 working days of having filed the complaint, a receipt confirmation.
+This confirmation may include requests for further information, as necessary.

 The appeal will be reviewed by the relevant Oversight Committee (when the complaint relates to a benchmark and was not escalated in first instance), Market Committee (when the complaint relates to a Market program, e.g., STEP initiative, and was not escalated in first instance), or by the Board of Directors (when escalation to an Oversight Committee, Market Committee or to the Board of Directors already occurred in first instance).
-Such authorised governing body will review the appeal and any accompanying evidence and deliver a response to the appeal in a timely fashion to the complainant(s).
+Such authorised governing body will review the appeal and any accompanying evidence and deliver a response to the appeal.

 Complaints received by The European Money Markets Institute will be addressed and managed in accordance with relevant Belgian legislation and regulatory data protection standards.